Anora stars want to see 'shift in Hollywood where sex workers are respected'

 Anora stars want to see ‘a shift where sex workers are respected’ after Oscars success

-The Oscars 2025 are here, and stars from the critically acclaimed film Anora have spoken out about wanting to see “a shift in Hollywood where sex workers are respected”.
+The Oscars 2025 are here, and stars from the critically acclaimed film Anora – which is about a young sex worker from Brooklyn – have spoken out about wanting to see “a shift in Hollywood where sex workers are respected”.

-The comedy/romance film tells the story of a young sex worker from Brooklyn who meets and impulsively decides to marry the son of an oligarch.
+The comedy/romance film tells the story of a sex worker who meets and impulsively decides to marry the son of an oligarch.
 However, his Russian family set out to New York in an attempt to annul the marriage.

+Anora dominated at the Oscars, picking up five out of six of the awards it was nominated for at the ceremony.

+The 25-year-old star of the film, Mikey Madison, picked up her first-ever Academy Award for her role as the titular character, and made sure to “recognise and honour the sex worker community” in her speech.“I will continue to support and be an ally,” Madison said.

-The film received six Oscar nods ahead of the Academy Awards ceremony, with director Sean Baker taking home the award for Best Original Screenplay.
-In his acceptance speech, he extended his appreciation to the sex worker community, whom he worked with on the film.
+Director Sean Baker also scooped up awards in the Best Director, Original Screenplay and Film Editing awards.
+In his first acceptance speech at the Oscars, he extended his appreciation to the sex worker community, whom he worked with on the film.

 “They have shared their stories, they have shared their life experiences with me over the years,” he said on Sunday (2 March).
 “My deepest respect, thank you.
 I share this with you.”